 For first semester, this course is for woodwind and brass players who are not in the Marching Band.
 For second semester, this course is designed to help students who play woodwind and brass instruments develop basic instrumental skills and an appreciation and understanding of music.
 This course is open to any students who would like to further their fundamental skills in musical performance on a woodwind or brass instrument.
 No audition is required however prior musical experience is highly recommended.
+Students with less than one year of band experience must have permission of the instructor before enrolling.
 Required public performances will include Fall, Winter and Spring concerts and festivals.
 Instruments will be furnished as available.
 Percussion students should not register for this class, and instead register for the appropriate percussion class unless they have permission from the teacher.